Cosmological perturbation theory for large scale structure in phase space: Connection to EFT methods

 where

-defines the short scale gravitational binding energy per unit mass, $w$.
-A more familiar form of Eq.(\ref{eq:cosmic_energy_int}) can be obtained by differentiating it with respect to superconformal time:
+defines the short scale gravitational binding energy per unit mass, $u(\eta)$.
+A more familiar form of Eq.~(\ref{eq:cosmic_energy_int}) can be obtained by differentiating it with respect to superconformal time

 where we recall that $\mathcal{H} = d\log a/d\eta = a^2H$.
-This is nothing but the Layzer-Irvine equation \cite{peebles1980large}, which generalizes the notion of energy conservation to an expanding background \footnote{The expansion breaks time-translation symmetry, so energy is not conserved in general.}.
-From Eq.(\ref{eq:cosmic_energy}) we see that energy is conserved only for virialized scales, for which $2\kappa+w=0$.
+This is nothing but the Layzer-Irvine equation \cite{peebles1980large}, which generalizes the notion of energy conservation to an expanding background \footnote{The expansion breaks time-translation symmetry, so energy is not conserved in general.
+From Eq.~(\ref{eq:cosmic_energy}) we see that energy is conserved only for virialized scales, for which $2\kappa+u=0$.}.

+Let us also emphasize that both $\kappa$ and $u$ appearing in Eq.~(\ref{eq:cosmic_energy}) are short-scale quantities as defined in Eqs.~(\ref{eq:resvelocityrepeat}) and (\ref{eq:pot}), while the Layzer-Irvine equation is often phrased in terms of the total kinetic and potential energies with contributions from all scales.
+We present a derivation of Eq.~(\ref{eq:cosmic_energy_int}), and hence of Eq.~(\ref{eq:cosmic_energy}), from the Boltzmann equation in Appendix \ref{sec:app1}, which holds true because contributions from long-wavelengths separately satisfy the very same equation, and can hence be subtracted.

-The cosmic energy Eq.(\ref{eq:cosmic_energy_int}) shows that a nonzero average velocity dispersion is effectively sourced by a short-scale gravitational binding energy, which is not accounted for in perturbation theory, and in fact should contribute to the counterterm as we will now argue in Sec.\ref{sec:decoupling}.
+The integral form of the cosmic energy Eq.~(\ref{eq:cosmic_energy_int}) shows that a nonzero average velocity dispersion is effectively sourced by a short-scale gravitational binding energy, which is not accounted for in perturbation theory, and in fact should contribute to the counterterm as we will now argue in Sec.~\ref{sec:decoupling}.